Ameb8/leibniz-benchmark/README.md

 ### Running with Docker

 When running this program with the included container, Docker becomes the only system requirement, as the container will handled all other dependencies.
 The container can be initially built with `docker-compose build` from the project-root directory.
 Note that this can take upwards of thirty minutes on some systems.
 However, this command only needs executed once.
-After the container has finished building, the benchmark can be repeatedly run with `docker-compose --rm run run_benchmark [options]` without needing to rebuild the container.
+After the container has finished building, the benchmark can be repeatedly run with `docker-compose --rm run benchmark [options]` without needing to rebuild the container.
+When running with docker, manual compilation is not needed, as `make` is automatically invoked in the container.
+However, if their are existing binaries or object files compiled for a different environment, Docker will not recognize this, and the program will fail.

+## How to Run Program

+### Compiling instructions

+A Makefile is included at the root level of this repository, allowing for straightforward compilation of this program.
+When the `make` command is run, 8 different targets are build.
+6 of these are for running the benchmark programs, 4 of which are C benchmarks with different levels of optimization.
+Additionally, a Go and Java benchmark are compiled.
+2 executables are produced for the main program, with one built with the `DEBUG` environmental variable set to 1.
+The debug version contains extra print statements, and is intended only for developmental use.
+Both executables for the main program will be in `leibniz-benchmark/bin`, with `run` being the version meant for general use.
+Note that when executing across different environments, `make clean` must be run, before rebuilding with the `make` command.

+### Running the Benchmark

+This program can be run from the project root directory with `./bin/run [options]`.
+This will run the program, producing 2 graphics in `leibniz-benchmarks/plots`.
+Multiple runs can be executed without overwriting plots, as they are postfixed with date/time.
+Additionally, running the benchmark will produce a csv file of the results in `benchmark_dat`.
+The csv file is overwritten each run of the program.
+To run with docker, the program can instead be executed with `docker-compose --rm run benchmark [options]`.

+## Program Options

+Multiple flags can be passed to this program as command line arguments during invocation.
+The `-h` results in the program printing a help message instead of running the benchmark.
+Additionally, the `-r` flag can be used to define the number or benchmarks executed for each program.
+For example, if you pass `-r 30`, each program being benchmarked will be executed 30 times, with the average being included in the results.
+If this flag is not passed or set correctly, it will default to 10.
+Additionally, the `-n` flag defines how many iterations the leibniz-series will use to estimate pi.
+In other words, `-n` sets the number of loop iterations executed during benchmarking.
+The default value for this is 1,000,000.
+All, some, or none of these flags can be passed when executing, although, if `-h` is passed, all other flags will be ignored.

 # Subprocess Management